 I am organizing an effort to improve the dysfunctional probate system I discovered navigating the aftermath of my father's homicide.
 This will require strategic relationships and my current efforts are focused on establishing key connections.

-The position: I want to acquire a professorship teaching music and trumpet or be a lawyer focused on intellectual property or probate law.
+The position: I want to acquire a professorship teaching music and trumpet or be a lawyer focused on intellectual property or the intersection of probate law, due process, and disadvantaged populations.
 My law degree will provide me with the necessary flexibility to enter the corporate workforce if needed.
 I will spend a bit more time in each environment to determine which lifestyle suits me best.

 Synopsis: I don't know for certain where my life will take me, but I know that I will have a trumpet in my hand the whole time and never lose sight of the work God has set before me.
 I know I would be a person I don't care for very much if I had not discovered the magic mojo trumpeting gives me.
 I am on a mission to open the same door for any teen that may want to take a peak inside.
 Onlookers say I have big aspirations, doesn't everyone?
 The difference is I have an unusual history that permanently ties me to them.
 My causes are a cherished part of my identity and that ensures I will stay the course, I will impact tons of lives along the way, and will never disengage from my plan.